saitamang/Hack-The-Box/Machine/wall/README.md

 Script for active machine for Wall.

 This script is only for user, and I still developing my script.
-I am not familiar with python yet but I keep learning.
+I am not that good with python but I will keep learning.
 Kindly pm me if you have any doubt.

 The password to decrypt the file us root hash as inside the zip got the hash for both user and root.